Why Russia Says There Is ‘Serious’ World War 3 Risk

 Russian Foreign Minister Sergei Lavrov said there was a “serious” risk of World War III as a result of the Russian invasion of Ukraine.

 In a TV interview with Russia’s Channel One on Monday (25/4), Lavrov accused the countries of the NATO military alliance of waging a “proxy” war in Ukraine by offering weapons and aid to Ukrainians.
-This, according to the Russian minister, “throws more gasoline on the fire” — and he said that everything must be done to avoid a Third World War.
+Does that, according to the Russian minister, “throw more gasoline on the fire”? and said that everything must be done to avoid a Third World War.

 Lavrov was asked about a statement made by US President Joe Biden that a nuclear conflict must be avoided.